Lightning top Jackets in 5 OTs, NHL's 4th-longest game

 Brayden Point's goal in the fifth overtime period gave the Tampa Bay Lightning a dramatic 3-2 victory over the Columbus Blue Jackets in Game 1 of their Eastern Conference first-round quarterfinal series on Tuesday in Toronto.
 At 10:27 of the fifth extra period, a shot bounced off Columbus defenseman Vladislav Gavrikov and back to Point, who blasted the rebound into the net for his second goal of the game.

-Korpisalo stopped 85 of 88 shots to set Stanley Cup playoff single-game records for both saves and shots faced.
+Korpisalo stopped 85 of 88 shots, the most saves and shots faced in a Stanley Cup playoff game since they were officially tracked in 1955-56.
 Korpisalo's incredible night contained one notable miscue.
 With Yanni Gourde pressuring in front of the net 23 seconds into the third period, Korpisalo accidentally pushed the puck over the line with his own leg.
 Gourde's unlikely equalizing goal paved the way for over 90 minutes of extra hockey.

 Blue Jackets defenseman Seth Jones played 65 minutes, 6 seconds, the most by any player since the NHL began tracking individual ice time in 1997-98.
 Victor Hedman recorded an assist and led all Lightning skaters with 57:38 played.